Hauptfeldwebel (assignment)

 The Hauptfeldwebel had many nicknames, including Spieß ("Spear") and Mutter der Kompanie ("mother of the company").
 He wore two 10mm broad rings of NCO braid around the cuff of his sleeves, nicknamed Kolbenringe ("piston rings"), and carried a Meldetasche (reporting pouch) tucked into the tunic front, in which he carried blank report forms, rosters and other papers related to his duties.
 The German Army had no equivalent of the Commonwealth Regimental Sergeant Major.

-The appointment could be held by a senior non-commissioned officer (Unteroffizier mit Portepee), normally Oberfeldwebel or Feldwebel.
+The appointment could be held by a senior non-commissioned officer (Unteroffizier mit Portepee), normally Stabsfeldwebel or Oberfeldwebel.
 If the billet was filled out of necessity by an Unteroffizier ohne Portepee, he was termed a Hauptfeldwebeldiensttuer, or "one serving as Hauptfeldwebel."
 The equivalent appointment in anglophone armed forces might have been company sergeant major or U.S. company-level first sergeant.

 Other armed forces

 Waffen-SS

 In the Waffen-SS the equivalent to the appointment Hauptfeldwebel in Heer and Luftwaffe, was the SS-Stabsscharführer until 1945.
 The traditional nicknames "spear" and "company mother" were used as well.
 He also wore two rings of NCO braid around the cuff of his sleeves, similar to the Wehrmacht.